Trusted WordPress tutorials, when you need them most.

 Using Thumbnails with Previous and Next Post Links in WordPress

-The first step is to add the following code snippet using WPCode, the best code snippets plugin.
+We recommend using WPCode, the best code snippets plugin for WordPress.
 It allows you to add code without breaking your site and comes with plenty of ready-made templates, so you don’t have to write code from scratch.

-Across our partner brands’ sites, we use WPCode to create and manage custom code snippets.
+Across our websites, we use WPCode to create and manage custom code snippets.
 It has worked incredibly well for us, and you can check out our complete WPCode review to explore its features.

-Upon activation, go to the Code Snippets » + Add Snippet page from your WordPress dashboard.
+Upon activation, go to Code Snippets » + Add Snippet from your WordPress dashboard.

 You’ll be redirected to a code snippet library, where you can choose from a wide variety of pre-made templates.